intel-analytics/ipex-llm/docs/docs/nnframes/NNFrames.md

 ## Overview

 NNFrames is a package in Analytics Zoo which is designed to provide DataFrame-based API in order to facilitate Spark users and speed-up development.
-It extends DLFrame in BigDL and supports native integration with Spark ML Pipeline, which allows user to combine the power of Analytics Zoo and Apache Spark MLlib for their application.
+It supports native integration with Spark ML Pipeline, which allows user to combine the power of Analytics Zoo, BigDL and Apache Spark MLlib.
 NNFrames provides both Python and Scala interfaces, and is compatible with both Spark 1.6 and Spark 2.x.

 **Highlights**